 A new gathering place, Shockoe Square, is where Richmonders and people from far and wide can gather together to consider the legacy of slavery and its long shadow.
-We have marked this square with a Grove of Light, designed to make Shockoe Bottom visible up and down Broad Street, from the Amtrak train, and from I-95, over which some 100,000 vehicles pass every day.
-We hope that in the future people will speak of the Grove of Light at Shockoe Bottom before they speak of "Monument Avenue," where the valorization of the Confederacy has long dominated the image of the city.
-Shockoe Square would be the new gateway into the Shockoe Bottom memorial sites - Lumpkin's Jail (referred to by the era's Black residents as "Devil's Half Acre," for the brutality of the place) and the African Burial Ground, and would be the place where visitors and Richmonders can gather to start their exploration of the history of Shockoe Bottom, to begin walking tours, to hear music and drama performances, view outdoor films, and to learn of public art projects and other historic landmarking efforts around the city.
+Shockoe Square would be the new gateway into the Shockoe Bottom memorial sites - Lumpkin's Jail (referred to by the era's Black residents as "Devil's Half Acre," for the brutality of the place) and the African Burial Ground and would be the place where visitors and Richmonders can gather to start their explorations of the history of Shockoe Bottom, to begin walking tours, to hear music and drama performances, view outdoor films, and to learn of public art projects and other historic landmarking efforts around the city.
 As important as Shockoe Bottom is, the trade in human beings shaped virtually every area of the city; we hope the Shockoe Bottom Memorial Park will be seen and experienced as the center of a citywide effort to re-present Richmond's past.